spacelift-io/user-documentation/docs/vendors/kubernetes/authenticating.md

 * `GKE_CLUSTER_REGION` - the region the cluster is deployed to.
 * `GCP_PROJECT_NAME` - the name of your GCP project.

-{% hint style="info" %}
+!!! info
     The `get-credentials` command configures your _kubeconfig_ file to use the `gcloud config config-helper` command to allow token refresh.
 Unfortunately this command will not work when we only have an access token available.
 The script provided works around this by manually removing and re-creating the user details in the config file.
-{% endhint %}

 ### Single Zone Deployment